Skip to Content

 Courses 6 and 7 are open to all, and utilise 2 traffic-free areas, with a marshalled crossing in between.

-To be competitive in the EA Urban League you should enter the course corresponding to your age class.
+To be competitive in the EA Urban League and SEOUL you should enter the course corresponding to your age class.

 Controls will be set up in beacon mode to allow non-contact punching if using a SIAC dibber.
 Start and Finish units will not be in beacon mode and must be dibbed by all competitors.